 - 1. The TER applies to all students enrolled in the study programme in question during the 2021-2022 academic year.
 The units of study and the education components (article 15 and 17) in this TER are only valid for the cohort 2016-2017, 2017-2018 and 2018-2019 cohort.
 The study programmes of older cohorts are available in study guides on the intranet.
-This TER does not apply to students who started in the first and second semester from September 2019, students who started in the third and fourth semester from September 2020 and students who will start in the fifth semester from September 2021 and the sixth semester from February 2022.
-The '2021-2022 TER HBO-ICT Full-time four teaching methods' applies to these students. - 2.
+This TER does not apply Students who commenced with (or retook) the first semester or second semester from September 2019, students who commenced with (or retook) semester 3 or 4 from September 2020, students who commenced with (or retook) semester 5 or 6 from September 2021, and students who commence with (or retake) semester 7 from September 2022 will do so in the new curriculum architecture.
+For these students, the TER 2022-2023 HBO-ICT full-time four teaching methods applies. - 2.
 The general section of these regulations and any amendments thereto will be established by the Executive Board, after having obtained the consent of the students' section of the Central Participation Council.
 PC's will be given an opportunity to issue advice to the CPC.
 That general section of the TER constitutes the basis on which the study programme-specific TER for each study programme will be drawn up before being submitted to the Examination Board for their advice and the (joint) PC and IPC for their advice/consent.
 The (joint) PC advises the institute director and sends its advice to the IPC for informational purposes.
 The IPC advises the institute director and sends its advice to the (joint) PC.
-The establishment of and amendments to the study programme-specific TER are effected following a proposal from the institute and require the consent of the students' section of the competent IPC and the (joint) PC. (see Sections 10.20 and 7.13 of the WHW.)

-- 3. The text of the TER can be amended if warranted by changes to the organisation or organisational components with due observance of the provisions of paragraph 4.
+The establishment of and amendments to the study programme-specific TER are effected following a proposal from the institute and require the consent of the students' section of the competent IPC and the (joint) PC. (see Sections 10.20 and 7.13 of the WHW.) - 3.
+The text of the TER can be amended if warranted by changes to the organisation or organisational components with due observance of the provisions of paragraph 4.
 In the event of an interim change, the procedure as described in paragraph 2 applies. - 4.
 If the interests of an individual student are prejudiced as a result of interim amendments of the regulations, the student may submit a written application to the Examination Board to protest against the amendment of the rules.
 The Examination Board examines the student's application and bases its decision on a weighing-up of the interest of the individual student on the one hand and the interest of the quality of the study programme on the other. - 5.
 The institute director adopts the study programme-specific TER before 1 June of the academic year preceding the academic year that starts on 1 September.
 He ensures the publication of the study programme-specific component of these regulations and any amendments thereto by making them available for inspection with the secretariat of the study programme and placing them on the website. - 6.
 The official title of the Teaching and Examination Regulations of the Bachelor's programme programme of the Fontys University of Applied Sciences ICT is 2021-2022 TER HBO-ICT English Stream.